Violin Sonatas from the 20th Century

 Notes on the Movements

 The first movement was originally annotated Pastorale, the second one Allegro furioso, and the third movement Variations on a Theme.
 These annotations later changed to simple Roman numbers.
 I would describe my listening experience with this sonata with “per aspera ad astra“.
 In two ways, actually: first, the sonata starts as a rather austere beauty, with hidden dodecaphony.
 It therefore may take a while to get “into” this music.
 However, after two sometimes harsh movements, the sonata ends in an absolutely beautiful last movement!
-The first movement is strongly reminding of Prokofiev’s First Sonata for Violin and Piano in F minor, op.80, both harmonically, as well as in the overall musical language.
+The first movement is strongly reminding of the First Sonata for Violin and Piano in F minor, op.80 by Sergei Prokofiev, both harmonically, as well as in the overall musical language.
 I’m sure these similarities are far more than coincidental.

 The third and longest movement is an absolute beauty, with a chorale-like theme that strongly reminds me of the second movement in Alban Berg’s Violin Concerto “To the Memory of an Angel”.
 A marvelous piece, even though it’s definitely not music which one just listens to “en passant”!
 The difficulties in the piano part are horrific.
 I’m impressed by the performance of both Lydia Mordkovich and the late Clifford Benson (1946 – 2007).